-Marginal social cost pricing of public transport service is well studied with analytical models.
-However, first best pricing is explored to a lesser extend with activity-based simulations which are less simplifying and more applicable to real-world scenarios.
-Analytical models usually ignore more complex user reactions, i.e. time adaptation, and the situation of coordinated arrival patterns (see [4] for a model with coordinated arrival patterns).
-Whereas the cost of prolonged in-vehicle times as well as the disutility of crowdedness and discomfort are addressed by several authors, external waiting cost resulting from boarding and alighting passengers is less intensively discussed.
-In [5] public transport fare and headway are optimized applying a simulation-based grid search approach, finding delay effects due to passenger transfers and capacity constraints to have a major impact on the social welfare and optimal pricing structure.
+Beyond analytical models, marginal social cost pricing on public transport has not received much attention in activity-based simulations, which are less simplifying and more applicable to real-world scenarios.
+Analytical models usually ignore more complex user reactions, i.e. time adaptation, and the situation of coordinated arrival patterns in which passengers schedule their arrival according to a published timetable of services (see Jansson (1993) for a model with coordinated arrival patterns).
+Whereas the cost of prolonged in-vehicle times as well as the disutility of crowding and discomfort are addressed by several authors, external waiting cost resulting from boarding and alighting passengers is less intensively discussed.
+In Kaddoura et al. (2014) flat bus fares are optimized applying a simulation-based grid search approach, finding delay effects due to passenger transfers and capacity constraints to have a major impact on the social welfare and optimal pricing structure.
 The present study takes up these findings and addresses the setting of optimal public transport pricing by investigating the marginal cost imposed by public transport users on other users, at a microscopic user-by-user level.
 Results in terms of social welfare, distribution of optimal fares and optimal frequency of service can be used as a benchmark for the analysis of other pricing policies such as flat fares.